7 Brutal Realities regarding Arrest

 One: Make sure that the attorney you retain is a CRIMINAL attorney and has actual experience with your type of case.
 Having a great tax attorney helping you with your Assault charge is counter-productive.

 Two: Never let your attorney know how much money you have at your disposal.
 This is a massive mistake made by people who are under pressure.
 If you let the attorney know that you have funds at your disposal they will try to separate those funds from you.
 Reparation payments to “victims” often have clauses that you are unaware of guaranteeing certain funds to your attorney.
-In addition to that, if there is money to be gotten, you might get ill advice urging you to attempt very ill advised legal maneuvers simply so that your counselor can get paid more.
+In addition to that, if there is money to be gotten, you might get ill advice urging you to attempt legal maneuvers simply so that your counselor can get paid more.
 Be smart, make it clear you are poor.

 In the end, if a payment to a victim is necessary, say for example 3,000,000 yen, you could pay 1,000,000 and produce a letter ensuring you will pay the remaining 2,000,000 at a later time.
 Something that is impossible to enforce if you say, just left the country after your release.

-Three: Ensure that your attorney is an English speaking MAN.
+Three: Ensure that your attorney is an English-speaking MAN.
 This has nothing to do with a woman’s ability or lack there of to perform the duties of a lawyer but rather the realities of a legal institution still largely dominated by men; Men that do not like female attorneys.
-He needs to speak English to make his meeting you more smooth and easy.
+He needs to speak English to make his meeting with you more smooth and easy.
 If a translator is always necessary this would reduce the amount of meetings you could have.
-If your Japanese is excellent it should be no problem but even the best Japanese speakers will likely have trouble with the complex legal jargon.
+If your Japanese is excellent it should be no problem but even the best Japanese speakers will likely have trouble with complex legal jargon.

 3. Your Embassy cannot Help you